TBD54566975/technical-proposals/tp025/README.md

 Implement a mechanism that allows the owner to capture a 'snapshot' of the state of all records within a specific scope at a particular time.
 This snapshot would serve to discard any messages with timestamps earlier than the snapshot but not included in it.

-The snapshot will be created be through `SnapshotsCreate` method, an example of the message:
+A snapshot will be created through a `SnapshotsCreate` message, an example of the message:

 ```json
 {